JiaHou-Poh/ConvergenceState/README.md

 # ConvergenceState
-Funtion for convergence state analysis.
+Funtion for convergence state analysis used in "Tuned to Learn: An anticipatory hippocampal convergence state conducive to memory formation revealed during midbrain activation"